salif/linkita/README.md

 ## Installation

+> [!NOTE]
+> Linkita currently supports Zola up to v0.22.1.
+Zola v0.23 is not supported yet due to breaking changes in Tera 2.
+Follow [issue #61](https://codeberg.org/salif/linkita/issues/61) for updates.

 The fastest way to create a new site is to use the [linkita-start template](https://github.com/salif/linkita-start).
 This gives you a complete blog setup with all the essential configuration ready to go.